microsoft/FluidFramework/packages/dds/tree/docs/data-model/README.md

 However, JavaScript's built-in `JSON.parse()` does not.
 Therefore, we do not currently see a need to preserve arbitrary precision numbers in M1.

-##### Reserved Key Space
+##### Reserved Keys
-While we require an injective function from the JSON domain to the SharedTree data model, the SharedTree data model is a superset of JSON.
-Therefore, projecting arbitrary SharedTree data to JSON requires tradeoffs due to the fact that the SharedTree data model is a superset of JSON.
+Projecting arbitrary SharedTree data to JSON requires tradeoffs due to the fact that the SharedTree data model is a superset of JSON.
-One potential tradeoff is the use of reserved key space to preserve node ids, types, and augmentations.
+Specifically, the SharedTree data model includes special fields for ids and types.
+Preserving these special fields in the JSON encoding will require the use of reserved keys or a reserved key prefix.

+##### Primitives with Ids and Augmentations
+A second complication when projecting SharedTree data to JSON is that the JSON encoding does not support fields on primitive types, such as numbers and booleans.
+In order to preserve ids and augmentations on primitives, we will need to wrap the primitives in objects using the reserved type field to identify which objects represent encoded primitives.

 ### Durable References